AlgoTradingHub/theplatform-book/source/queries.md

 o)
 ```

-### Where “subselect”
+### Where "subselect"

-Another commonly used pattern is a “sub-select”.
+Another commonly used pattern is a "sub-select".
 It applies another (sub-select) query to condition as an argument.
 It can be used as seen below:

 ```o
 o)t1:(+:)`a`b`c!(1 2 3;3 4 5;6 7 8);